Location: Billings, Montana

 About the News Organization: Yellowstone Public Radio, an NPR affiliate, is the largest public radio network in the continental United States.
 Covering Billings, Bozeman, Helena and the rural areas of Montana and Northern Wyoming, YPR is the definitive news source for many of rural listeners, distributing news content over its website and mobile app.

 About the Position: There are eight Native American reservations in Montana and Wyoming, but no major news outlet in either state has a dedicated tribal issues reporter.
-The Report for America corps member will cover the growing awareness and response to the epidemic of missing and murdered indigenous women and girls, ongoing negotiations over tribal water rights, differing approaches to energy development on tribal lands, unique expressions of tribal sovereignty, crime and justice, and language and cultural revitalization.
-This reporter will cover tribal, county, state and federal policy and relations, providing sorely needed sunlight on issues that often go uncovered and can lead to severe conflict between reservation and nearby communities.
-This reporter will be based at Yellowstone Public Radio’s main studio in Billings, and would travel frequently.
+The Report for America corps member covers the growing awareness and response to the epidemic of missing and murdered indigenous women and girls, ongoing negotiations over tribal water rights, differing approaches to energy development on tribal lands, unique expressions of tribal sovereignty, crime and justice, and language and cultural revitalization.
+This reporter covers tribal, county, state and federal policy and relations, providing sorely needed sunlight on issues that often go uncovered and can lead to severe conflict between reservation and nearby communities.
+This reporter is based at Yellowstone Public Radio’s main studio in Billings, and travels frequently.